Germany's Russia policy dealt a blow by Kremlin's escalation | DW | 22.02.2022

 The idea of hoping to soften the Soviet Union with friendship took hold under both Brandt and his successor Helmut Schmidt.
 It was a policy summed up by a phrase coined by one of Brandt's most influential Cabinet ministers, Egon Bahr: "change through rapprochement."

-The 1980s and 1990s, meanwhile, may have been the highpoint of German-Russian relations, when Chancellor Helmut Kohl enjoyed and increasingly fruitful relationship with Soviet leader Mikhail Gorbachev.
-That led to various deals ensuring that Russian troops left East Germany after the Fall of the Berlin Wall in 1989.
+The 1980s and 1990s, meanwhile, may have been the highpoint of German-Russian relations, when Chancellor Helmut Kohl enjoyed an increasingly fruitful relationship with Soviet leader Mikhail Gorbachev.
+That led to various deals ensuring that Russian troops left East Germany after the fall of the Berlin Wall in 1989.

 But economic rapprochement has also led to more embarrassing developments: Former SPD Chancellor Gerhard Schröder spent much his last few months in office ensuring that Nord Stream deals would be in place to bring Russian gas to Germany.
 He later joined the boards of the companies operating the pipeline.